mbamonteAustral/Emotion-Recognition-Based-on-Galvanic-Skin-Response-and-Photoplethysmography-Signals/README.md

 ## Scripts (folder)

 Each folder contains one specific experiment or simulation.
-To run the experiment, run the main.py file.
+To run the experiment, execute the main.py file.

 Each folder contains:
 * python scripts